Ibrahim of Johor: Early years (1895–1914)

 Sultan Ibrahim returned to Johor the following year, and expanded the state's military forces, JMF.
-He instituted the Johor Volunteer Forces (JVF), which consisted of young Malay boys and served as the state's reservist soldiers.
+He instituted the Johor Volunteer Forces, which consisted of young Malay boys and served as the state's reservist soldiers.
 In 1906, he granted land concessions to English capitalists and financiers for development purposes.
 This drew the concern of the Straits Governor, Sir John Anderson, who was not very favourable with Sultan Ibrahim's intents to detach Johor's economic dependence from Singapore.
 He successfully pressured Sultan Ibrahim to dispense with the services of Abdul Rahman Andak as well as ceding the administrative powers of the railway line to the colonial government the following year after reports of the state's troubled finances were revealed.

-Sultan Ibrahim was also facing political challenges from the British colonial government, who were ostensibly unhappy his negligence in his state affairs and were seeking to extend greater political influence into the state.
+Sultan Ibrahim was also facing political challenges from the British colonial government, who were ostensibly unhappy about his negligence in his state affairs and were seeking to extend greater political influence into the state.
 The Colonial Secretary of the Straits Settlements, Victor Bruce, Lord Elgin had met Sultan Ibrahim in 1906 and advised him to administer the state in favour of British interests and to cut down on his overseas travels to Europe.
-Sultan Ibrahim was adamant to Elgin's advice and was indignant to accept British advice, and was later warned by Lord Elgin two years later on the British possibility to enact constitutional changes in the state administration.
+Sultan Ibrahim was adamant about Elgin's advice and was indignant to accept British advice, and was warned two years later by Lord Elgin on the possibility of the British enacting constitutional changes to the state administration.
 In 1910, Sultan Ibrahim accepted a British adviser for Johor after immense pressure from the colonial government.
 The British were extremely unhappy with the condition of Johor's finances, which was depleted as a result of Sultan Ibrahim's extensive overseas travels.
-The British-Resident of Negeri Sembilan, Douglas Graham Campbell was appointed the first adviser of Johor.
+The British-Resident of Negeri Sembilan, Douglas Graham Campbell was appointed as the first adviser of Johor.